Skip to main content

 info

-This section discusses the stdlib.fc library with standard functions used in FunC.
+This section covers the stdlib.fc library, which provides standard functions for FunC.

 Tuple manipulation primitives